microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-online-meeting-artifacts.md

 ---
-title: "Online meeting artifacts and permissions"
+title: "Get online meeting artifacts and permissions"
-description: "Find out about online meeting artifacts and what is needed to fetch them."
+description: "Find out about online meeting artifacts, such as attendance reports and recordings, and the permissions needed to fetch them."
 author: "mkhribech"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"
 ms.date: "09/20/2021"
 ---

-# Online meeting artifacts and permissions
+# Get online meeting artifacts and permissions

 Online meeting artifacts are content produced for the duration of an online meeting or [Microsoft Teams live event](/microsoftteams/teams-live-events/what-are-teams-live-events).
 You can use the [Get onlineMeeting](/graph/api/onlinemeeting-get?view=graph-rest-beta&preserve-view=true) operation to get the following meeting artifacts: